 These species are typically found in Antigua and Barbuda in the Caribbean.
 The Antigua race snakes were thought to have perished until one was rediscovered in 1959 on Great Bird Island, Rabbit Island, and Green Island.

-There have been four Antiguans found thus far, making them quite uncommon and at risk of extinction if their habitat isn’t preserved that needed habitat restoration and conservation.
+Four Antiguans have been found thus far, making them quite uncommon and at risk of extinction if their habitat isn’t preserved that needed habitat restoration and conservation.

 Antiguan Racer Diet and Nutrition

-These native species are constrictors, which means they suffocate their prey by tightly wrapping their body around it.
-They typically eat one meal a day and will often go for long periods of time without eating.
+These native species are constrictors, meaning they suffocate their prey by tightly wrapping their bodies around it.
+They typically eat one meal a day and often go for long periods without eating.

 Antiguan Racer Mating Habits

 These snakes mate by wrapping their bodies around each other and intertwining their tails.
-Little is known about the snake endemic species’ reproductive patterns as Antigua racers are so rare.
+Little is known about the snake endemic species’ reproductive patterns, as Antigua racers are rare.

 Antiguan Racer Behavior

-Typically the snake is nocturnal.
-Antigua racers are non-venomous which makes them harmless to humans.
-It is snake species that are excellent runners and swimmer making it very difficult for invasive predators to catch them.
+Typically, the snake is nocturnal.
+Antigua racers are non-venomous, which makes them harmless to humans.
+It is snake species that are excellent runners and swimmers making it very difficult for invasive predators to catch them.